Anthony42540/RecordRack/README.md

 # RecordRack

-RecordRack is an application where you can store your collection of records/vinyls.
+RecordRack is an application where you can store your collection of records.

 ## Installation